Pusher (film series): Reception

+The films hold respective scores of 83%, 100% and 93% on Rotten Tomatoes.
 Writing for The New York Times, critic Nathan Lee said of the trilogy: "From the mean streets of Copenhagen—they evidently exist—comes the Pusher trilogy, a pungent dose of Denmark rot.
 Written and directed by Nicolas Winding Refn, this tough trio of underworld thrillers sticks so close to its rogues' gallery of gangsters, suckers and murderous megalomaniacs that you can almost taste the hate and smell the stomach wounds.
 Given an appetite for grisly crime flicks, they make for a delectably nasty epic".